The Crossroads

 Durim harrumphed but did not argue further.
 The journey had been long, and debates on the nature of permanence could wait.

 Beyond the fields, the village of Cresthaven waited.
 It nestled in the valley like a child in a protective embrace, surrounded by sloping hills and backed against the first steep rise of the mountains proper.
+Outwardly, it looked like any settlement clinging to survival in this broken world—modest wooden homes, stone chimneys, walls bearing scars of wind and time.
+Yet, as the prologue whispered, a deeper secret sustained it, anchored it to the hope of renewal.

 As the four travelers approached, a tall, broad-shouldered man in a green tunic and straw hat stepped out from beside a low stone fence and raised a hand in greeting.
 His beard was thick, his smile broad, and his brown eyes twinkled with practiced warmth.
 A leather satchel hung at his side, and a small silver badge pinned to his chest caught the light.